Circa Sports: Other states

 In February 2020, Circa Sports announced a 15-year partnership with Colorado-based Century Casinos to provide online and mobile-app sports betting for the latter.
 Colorado was in the process of legalizing sports betting, and the partnership would mark Circa's first out-of-state venture.
 There were no plans for Circa to add a physical sportsbook in Colorado, although the company did plan to eventually expand its operations to other states.
 International Game Technology subsequently agreed to provide its technology to Circa, powering its Colorado mobile app.
 Circa Sports launched its online services there on July 1, 2020.

 By March 2021, Stevens was planning to expand his online services to Iowa, with several other states also in consideration for future expansion.
 Tax rates, market size, and gaming regulations were factors in determining where to expand.
 Circa's Iowa operations began on October 7, 2021, offering mobile sports betting through a partnership with Wild Rose Casino, which has three locations in the state.

 In May 2022, Circa partnered with Full House Resorts to open a sportsbook in Waukegan, Illinois, marking its first physical location outside of Nevada.
 The companies signed an eight-year deal, and Circa would initially operate in a temporary casino while Full House constructs a permanent facility, to be known as American Place.
 The Illinois launch was held on September 29, 2023, via mobile app and the temporary facility.
 American Place is expected to open by 2026.

 In May 2024, Circa expanded its mobile app to Kentucky, in partnership with the Cumberland Run horse track in Corbin.

+Circa expanded to Missouri in August 2025 by winning an "untethered" license, meaning that they would not be required to partner with a casino or sports team and pay additional rights fees.
+Gaming commissioners cited Circa's reputation for allowing larger bets and catering to a different clientele than other sportsbooks as the primary factors for awarding the license.
+Circa would introduce a Missouri app in November as part of the general launch of sports betting in that state.